 Can this recipe be halved?

 Yes, this recipe can definitely be halved.
-If you half it, you will have enough to make 4 large steaks and if you make it as is, you will get 8 large patties.
+If you halve it, you will have enough to make 4 large steaks, and if you make it as is, you will get 8 large patties.

-Can I bake the patties in the oven and then add them into the gravy instead of simmering them in the gravy?
+Can I bake the patties in the oven and then add them to the gravy instead of simmering them in the gravy?

-Yes, I have done this both ways.
-Either way, you need to brown the patties in a large frying pan that you can also make the gravy in.
+Yes.
+I have done this both ways.
+Either way, you need to brown the patties in a large frying pan to also make the gravy.
 The drippings from frying the patties are an important part of the flavoring for the gravy.
-If you bake the patties in the oven you need to bake at 350 degrees for 25-30 minutes.
+If you bake the patties in the oven, you need to bake them at 350 degrees for 25-30 minutes.